obsproject/obs-websocket/docs/generated/protocol.md

     RequestParameterOutOfRange = 402,
     // A request parameter (string or array) is empty and cannot be RequestParameterEmpty = 403,
+    // There are too many request parameters (eg. a request takes two optionals, where only one is allowed at a time) TooManyRequestParameters = 404,

     // An output is running and cannot be in order to perform the request (generic) OutputRunning = 500,